nefahas/buffercompression/README.md

 		warn(player, ...)
 	end)

-	newRem:sendToAllClients('Hi')
+	newRem:sendToAllClients('Hi') -- sends to all clients (equiv. of fireallclients, works on remotefunctions but any exploiters could cause it to yield)

-	newRem:sendToClient(game.Players.Player1, 'Hi')
+	newRem:sendToClient(game.Players.Player1, 'Hi') -- send to specific client

 for remote functions:

 	newRem:getFromFunc(game.Players.Player1, ...) -- properly returns what is specified (eg. a dictionary) from the client

 CLIENT:

-due to how i made this, you have to wait for the remote usually if you have already made remotes in the game, you can do this on the server the exact same way as this v
+due to how i made this, you have to wait for the remote usually

+if you have already made remotes in the game, you can do this on the server the exact same way as this v (put the event in the 3rd argument of the .new method)

 	local rem = ReplicatedStorage:WaitForChild('Hi')